AliciadW/my-recipe-app/README.md

 ## API

 I opted to use an API to get a list of recipes.
-The one I ended up making use of is by DummyJSON and can be found [here] (https://dummyjson.com/docs/recipes#recipes-tag).
+The one I ended up making use of is by DummyJSON and can be found [here](https://dummyjson.com/docs/recipes#recipes-tag).

 I ended up only using the recipes endpoint to get a list of recipes, then store this in the store from where I then manipulated the data.